TeamColonelPanic/tools/file-carving/binwalk/README.md

 binwalk
 =======

-[binwalk](https://github.com/devttys0/binwalk)can be used for analyzing, reverse engineering, and extracting firmware ,images
+[binwalk](https://github.com/devttys0/binwalk) can be used for analyzing, reverse engineering, and extracting firmware ,images

 ```
 binwalk --options inputfilename